 While experienced nurses were more expensive on an hourly basis, training periods for new nurses eat away at hospital budgets.
 Employers began requiring a minimum of six months of experience before granting an interview.
-The result for my graduating class was a complete reversal from the previous class: instead of only 5 nurses without jobs, only 5 of my class had jobs lined up.
+The result for my graduating class was a complete reversal from the previous one: instead of only five nurses without jobs, only five had jobs lined up.

 #1: Work All Connections: